Ruins of Adventure

 - Required Proficiencies: none

-- Recommended Proficiencies: Astrology, Blind-Fighting, Bribery, Etiquette, Dark Lore, Dark Sense, Direction Sense, Fire-building, Intrigue, Mental Armor, Mental Warmth, Navigation, Netherworld Knowledge, Reading/Writing, Somatic Concealment, Spellcraft
+- Recommended Proficiencies: Astrology, Blind-Fighting, Bribery, Etiquette, Dark Lore, Dark Sense, Direction Sense, Fire-building, Intrigue, Mental Armor, Mental Warmth, Navigation, Netherworld Knowledge, Somatic Concealment, Spellcraft

 - Forbidden Proficiencies: none

 - Open Locks: —

 - Hide in Shadows: —

 Overview: The Shadow Mage draws his power directly from the Plane of Shadow (somtimes known as “The Black”).
 The shdow mage uses his shadow-inspired powers for espionage and to provide protection by hiding those he defends.
 Shadow mages must possess exceptional insight in fortitude in order to withstand the mental and physical rigor of reaching into the dimension of darkness.

 Shadow mages are always cold to the touch, even in the heat of a summer day.
 As long as a connection to the Black exists within 10 feet of a shadow mage, he has access to its energy.
 These connections exist wherever light forms shadow.
 In complete darkness, there can be no shadows, so no connection to the Black is possible.
 They spend a portion of each day basking in shadow, and they tend to stick to shadowy places most other times.
 They always wear robes or cloaks full of folds and shadows, even on the hottest days.
 The shadow mage walks the narrow path between, always with one foot in the Black.
 To accomplish this, a shadow mage sacrifices a portion of himself to the Black, becoming part living shadow.
 In many ways, the robes they wear are to hide this sacrifice from others who would misunderstand and fear such a sight.